 The best thing you can do is space out your drinks.
 The average person can process roughly one normal drink—like, a single shot of whiskey, or a beer—in about an hour.
 Spreading out drinks accordingly helps stop those congeners from building up for processing.
 It’ll also make you thirsty, which is even further effective in counteracting some of the dehydration alcohol causes.#6.
 Supplements

-Recent studies point to supplements which may alleviate the effects of the “Holidays Hangover” – one of which is Dihydromyricetin (DHM), the key ingredient in Purple Tree.
+Recent studies point to supplements which may alleviate the effects of the “Holidays Hangover” – one of which is Dihydromyricetin (DHM).
 DHM has been shown to lower the blood alcohol concentration and alleviate the symptoms of a hangover such as a pounding headache.6

 In addition, taking a B vitamin supplement before and after drinking alcohol can also help – it will replenish the amount of B vitamins in your body and allow it to function and recover properly from a night of over-indulgence7.